sudhindrasaxena/melanoma-cnn-detection/README.md

 ### Business Understanding

-The dataset consists of 2357 images of malignant and benign oncological diseases, which were formed from the International Skin Imaging Collaboration (ISIC).
-All images were sorted according to the classification taken with ISIC, and all subsets were divided into the same number of images, with the exception of melanomas and moles, whose images are slightly dominant.
+The dataset comprises 2,357 images of malignant and benign oncological diseases, sourced from the International Skin Imaging Collaboration (ISIC).
+The images are categorized based on ISIC classifications, ensuring balanced subsets, except for melanomas and moles, which have a slightly higher representation.

 The data set contains the following diseases: